suryabhupa/MADbot/README.md

 ### MADbotv1.1
 Only minor tweaks to thresholds were made; MADbotv1.1 is less aggressive, but sufficient stops on behavior after bankroll is negative aren't enforced absolutely, but are stronger.

+### MADbotv1.2
+Fixed bugs in both computation of maximum equity and if/else statements.

+### MADbotv1.3
+New strategy to only fold or call based on thresholds of equity; if the bot plays the hand after flop comes out, it will play till completion.